 and Snow") *Dr. Sayer *Amber-Marie

 Amelia Remus- Rose's little daughter who appears in a Christmas vision found in N316.
 She and her brother, Landon, think of Andrew as an uncle which... oops.
 He's actually their grandpa and they think of him as such.
 Mentioned, though not by name, in N383.
 An answer to one of the questions in N395.
 Amelia appears very briefly in a flash forward to Avi's wedding in "Sunshine and Snow."
 In N586, JenniAnn introduces a newborn Amelia to her extended family via Christmas ornaments since they're not able to gather due to COVID.
 We also learn that Rose gave birth to Amelia at Willowveil due to the pandemic.
 In N593, I shared some of my hopes for the Dyelanders and Friends as the COVID vaccines began to roll-out, including for Max, Rose, and their kids.
 In N605, with COVID rates rising again, JenniAnn frets about exposing the litte kids, Amelia included.
 In "A Thousand Years," Amelia and her family temporarily move back to Willowveil to be with Andrew and JenniAnn after a demonic attack.
+In "The Shepherd," Amelia attends the 2022 JCS planning meeting with her parents and grandparents.
+She also gets to spend quality time with Joshua.
 (N606), 618) *Amelia

 Amiela- One of the angels who helped guard Nogah and later El-Chanan in "Shadowlands."